Find Affordable College Courses

 Of the 319 students majoring in psychology at BYU, 34% are male and 66% are female.

 The in-demand bachelor’s degree programs at Colorado State University - Fort Collins helped the school earn the #5 place on this year’s ranking of the most popular psychology schools in the Rocky Mountains Region .
-Located in the midsize city of Fort Collins, Colorado State is a public college with a very large student population.
+Located in the midsize city of Fort Collins, Colorado State is a public school with a very large student population.

 About 77% of the students majoring in psychology at the school are women while 23% are male.

 University of Colorado Denver/Anschutz Medical Campus did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
 It came in at #6 on the list.
-CU Anschutz is a fairly large public school located in the city of Denver.
+CU Anschutz is a fairly large public school located in the large city of Denver.

 Of the 230 students majoring in psychology at CU Anschutz, 23% are male and 77% are female.